 - Applications rules: Note that applications will start showing up in your Family Portal in Application Rules only once they've been downloaded, installed and used at least once by the user.
 You can then enable application controls, allow or block specific applications and set a time limit for each application by clicking on the little clock icon next to the app you wish to limit.

-- Calls and SMS: Please note that Qustodio doesn't offer the option to read the content of private messages.
-It will only report when a message was sent or received and contact information.
-Refer to this article for more information on how to set up calls and SMS monitoring and blocking on Android.
+- Calls and SMS: Refer to this article for more information on how to set up calls and SMS monitoring and blocking on Android.

 - Geolocation: Refer to this article for more information on how to set up geolocation on Android.